30×30 Health Systems Initiative Commitment Makers

 • Strengthen recruitment and increase intake of students in CHAM training colleges especially cadres that are scarce on the market (focused on a few facilities at first).

-• Strengthen data reporting systems in training colleges and in health facilities.
+• Strengthen data reporting systems in training colleges and health facilities.

 • Monitor how facilities enter data into the national Health Management Information System.

-• Organize interface meetings with the leadership of various facilities in order to discuss pertinent issues affecting their facilities.
+• Organize interface meetings with the leadership of various facilities to discuss pertinent issues affecting their facilities.

 • Continue to coordinate faith-based HIV initiatives targeting different congregations.
 The Executive Director of CHAM is the Chairperson of the Board of Director for Malawi Interfaith AIDS Alliance (MIAA).